ubclaunchpad/LP-website/resources/git-workflow.md

 ### What is Git?

-Git is fundamentally a *version control system* - a tool that lets you maintain a timeline of changes that have occured in your project.
-Having a version history is great because you get to freely make changes without ever worrying about losing prior work.
+Git is a *version control system* - a tool that lets you maintain a timeline of changes that have occured in your project.
+Think of it as awesome alternative to saving dozens of copies of a document labelled "report-v1", "report-v2", "report-FINAL", and so on.
+Having version history is great because you get to freely make changes without ever worrying about losing prior work.